Pragmatic evaluation of a quality improvement programme for people living with modifiable high-risk COPD (PREVAIL)

-will be randomised to either of two arms:
+126 practices will take part; and will be randomised in 1:1 ratio to either or two arms:

 The IMP2ART study aims to facilitate the provision of supported self-management in routine primary care practice.